 FTA Europe’s members hold national awards to find their Gold Winners – the best flexo printers in the country.
 These winners then compete against each other at the Diamond Awards to become the best of the best in Europe.
 Winners of the Diamond Awards benefit from international recognition of their excellence in print and attendees of the event enjoy a glamorous night of celebrations and networking.

-Following the first edition in Düsseldorf, Germany, in 2016, then Milan, Italy, in 2018, the third edition returns to Düsseldorf and will be held in parallel to drupa.
-FTA Europe warmly invites you to this year’s edition!
+Following the first edition in Düsseldorf, Germany, in 2016, then Milan, Italy, in 2018, the third edition returns to Düsseldorf and will be held in parallel to drupa 2021.
+FTA Europe warmly invites you!

 Another exciting achievement is the FTA Europe Flexo Best Practice Toolbox.
 The result of bringing Europe’s top flexo experts together, the interactive e-book, on sale on Apple Books, is truly revolutionary.
 Using videos and simple diagrams and explanations, machine operators can refresh their training and ensure a predictable result on the press every time.
 This reduces costs and waste.
 The e-book format means that as knowledge develops, FTA Europe can update the content easily.